li-zhang1/python_projects/README.md

 # python_projects

-lots of python projects that I created to polish my python programming skill!
+Tons of python projects that I created to build up my understanding and muscle memory.